cauabernardino/Data-Science-By-John-Hopkins/02 - R Programming/Lesson 10.md

 > x[!bad] # Use ! as the NOT operator
 [1] 1 2 4 5
 ```
-Creating subsets without rows that contain NA values can be done by u
+Creating subsets without rows that contain NA values can be done by using `complete.cases()`, which return a logical vector indicating which cases have no missing values.

 - Example 1
 ```r
 > x <- c(1, 2, NA, 4, NA, 5)